zombieclinic/eyeexercise/README.md

 In this, we demonstrate how you can use CSS, JavaScript, and HTML to make something great.
 The eyes in here will follow your mouse around

 ## How to Run
-download all the files and open up the index in a website.
+download all the files and open up the index in a website then watch the magic of the eyes.

 ## Future Development
 In future development i want to to make it where you can switch faces.